About the research project

 Consortium

-The EI ROBOT project is a collaborative effort involving leading research institutions and companies from Norway and the Netherlands.
-The consortium includes VitalThings, the University of Bergen, Mentech Innovation, and SARA B.V., each bringing unique expertise in elderly care, ethics, AI, sensor technology, and robotics.
+The EI ROBOT project is a collaboration between leading research institutions and companies from Norway and the Netherlands.
+The consortium includes VitalThings, the University of Bergen, and Mentech Innovation, each contributing unique expertise in elderly care, ethics, artificial intelligence (AI), sensor technology, and robotics.

-• Bettina Husebø, MD, PhD, Professor, Head of SEFAS
+• Bettina Husebø, MD, PhD, Professor, leader of SEFAS

-• Line Iden Berge, MD, PhD, Specialist in Psychiatry, Senior Doctor at NKS Olaviken Gerontopsychiatric Hospital, and Professor
+• Line Iden Berge, MD, PhD, specialist in psychiatry, senior doctor at NKS Olaviken Gerontopsychiatric Hospital, and associate professor at SEFAS

 Funding